Bad-Metal Relaxation Dynamics in a Fermi Lattice Gas: Results

 A current consisting of approximately 30\% of the atoms transferred to the $\ket{\downarrow}$ state and shifted in quasimomentum is created using a pulse of two laser beams focused onto the gas (Fig. 1).
 Based on semi-classical, non-interacting thermodynamics, we estimate that the Raman excitation increases the total energy of the gas by less than 10\%.
 The quasimomentum profiles of the atoms in the $\ket{\uparrow}$ and $\ket{\downarrow}$ states are separately imaged after evolution time $t_{\textrm{hold}}$ in the lattice using bandmapping \cite{mckay2009} and spin-resolved time-of-flight imaging (see Methods).
 Sample images for $s=4 E_R$, corresponding to $U/t=2.3$, and $T/T_F=0.23$ before turning on the lattice ($k_\text{B} \tilde{T}=1.3t$) are shown in Fig. 2a.
 The quasimomentum distribution of the $\ket{\uparrow}$ gas is unaffected by the Raman pulse, while the $\ket{\downarrow}$ gas is displaced along the wavevector difference $\vec{\delta k}=\vec{k}_1-\vec{k}_2$ between the Raman beams.
 The $\ket{\downarrow}$ atoms therefore form a net current proportional to their average quasimomentum $q_\downarrow$ (Fig. 2b), which is determined by fitting the images to a Gaussian function (see Methods).

-The decay of the current caused by momentum-changing collisions between atoms in $\ket{\downarrow}$ and $\ket{\uparrow}$ states is apparent for different evolution times in the lattice following the Raman pulse (Fig. 2b).
-The excitation dissipates within a few milliseconds as the $\ket{\downarrow}$ component motion relaxes.
+{\bf Transport lifetime.} The decay of the current caused by momentum-changing collisions between atoms in $\ket{\downarrow}$ and $\ket{\uparrow}$ states is apparent for different evolution times in the lattice following the Raman pulse (Fig. 2b).
+The characteristic decay time, which is the transport lifetime $\tau_t$, in our experiments is a few milliseconds.
 Effects besides interactions play a minor role in the excitation dynamics.
 The relaxation is too fast for the trap oscillations to play a significant part in the dynamics or for the motion of the $\ket{\uparrow}$ atoms to be affected for most of the temperatures and interaction strengths we sample.
-We have also checked that dephasing of atomic trajectories with different initial quasimomenta and trap anharmonicity do not significantly contribute to the relaxation via classical dynamics simulations and measurements employing spin-polarized gases (see Section III in Supplementary Information).
+We have also checked that dephasing of atomic trajectories with different initial quasimomenta and trap anharmonicity do not significantly contribute to the relaxation via classical dynamics simulations and measurements employing spin-polarized gases (see Methods).

-The Boltzmann formalism provides an intuitive picture to relate the characteristic current decay time, which is the transport lifetime $\tau_t$, with microscopic scattering processes and resistivity \cite{MahanBook}.
+The Boltzmann formalism provides an intuitive picture to relate the transport lifetime with microscopic scattering processes and resistivity \cite{MahanBook}.
 In solids, $\tau_t$ is usually inferred from resistivity, but here we measure it directly.
-The decay rate of $q_\downarrow$ is the inverse of the transport lifetime $\tau_t$ averaged over the density profile (see Section III of Supplementary Information).
+The decay rate of $q_\downarrow$ is the inverse of the transport lifetime $\tau_t$ averaged over the density profile (see Methods).
 To determine $\tau_t$, data such as those shown in Fig. 2b are therefore fit to a model based on the Boltzmann equation (see Methods), which is similar to an approach that has been used to determine collision cross sections \cite{PhysRevLett.82.4208} and observe Pauli blocking \cite{demarco2001,gensemer2001} in weakly interacting Fermi gases.